mushorg/snare/README.md

 ## Testing

-For testing speedily along with full coverage report, we recommend running `pytest` on tests folder:
+In order to run the tests and receive a test coverage report, we recommend running `pytest`:

     sudo pytest --cov-report term-missing --cov=snare tests/